-Visitedness and preference-based traversal with dynamic preference
+Visitedness- and preference-based traversal with dynamic preference

-By applying dynamic preference (see Section 5.3), all the cells become visited and the maximum number of visiting each cell is 4.
-Most of the cells are visited once or twice, so the application of dynamic preference decreases the number of visiting (see Figure 25).
+By applying dynamic preference (Section 5.3), all the cells become visited and the maximum number of visits to each cell is four.
+Most of the cells are visited once or twice, so the application of dynamic preference decreases the number of visits (Figure 25).